pav-hash/DragonStats/README.md

 # DragonStats

+This is designed to be run under linux with either apache or nginx.
+The machine could be as simple as a raspberry pi!

 Simply place all the files into a web enabled directory.
 Once that is done, open up a browser and go to:  http://yourdomain.com/dragonstats.php